Kotkoa/my-cv/index.md

 5-year commercial experience in a Project Manager role.
 Total 10+ years of tech experience, with a focus on design and web technologies.

+### PORTFOLIO PROJECTS

+[Rick and Morty](https://rickandmorty-2024.vercel.app/) - A simple web app with a list of characters from the Rick and Morty series.
+The app is built with React, TypeScript, and CSS Modules.
+The app uses the Rick and Morty's GraphQl API to fetch the data 'https://rickandmortyapi.com/'.
+[Email template](https://kotkoa.github.io/newsletter/) - A simple responsive newsletter template designed to inform subscribers about upcoming events.
+The design incorporates responsive web design techniques, ensuring the newsletter looks great on both desktop and mobile screens.
+The template is coded in HTML with inline CSS for styling.
+Hosted on GitHub Pages, it's easily accessible for preview.
+[Weight Converter](https://weightconverter.vercel.app/) - Converter designed to convert weight between metric (kilograms) and imperial (pounds) units.
+This component is part of a larger application.
+The converter is built with React, TypeScript, and Tailwind CSS.

 ### EXPERIENCE

 **Frontend developer - Contractor**